 Reboot & Repair

 We rehabilitate and train horses for relationship-focused psychotherapy work, and take on individuals who were given up by their owners due to injury or old age and left to suffer severe neglect or worse, but had the right dispositions to become therapy horses.
-We facilitate their extensive trauma-related emotional, mental and physical rehabilitation at our farm location in South Raleigh, NC.
-Horses begin in our training program and continue their journeys with clients once they have the mental and emotional reserves to do so.
+We facilitate their extensive trauma-related emotional, mental and physical rehabilitation at our farm locations in South Raleigh and in other areas of North Carolina.

 Our Team

-Retired, Never Forgotten
+Lost, Never Forgotten

 This section is dedicated to our loved and lost souls who taught us more than we could ever have imagined, and whose lives enhanced ours with immeasurable joy, love, connection and understanding.